csc301-fall-2020/team-project-20-family-service-toronto/deliverable-2/README.md

 - Seniors have access to messaging and phone calls through this application

 *Facebook page:*
-- Seniors have access to speaking with friends and family
+- Seniors have access to speaking with friends and famil
 - Seniors can also look through photos of their friends and family, or share their own photos

 *Zoom page:*